Pittsfield, Massachusetts: Consent decree and cleanup

 Starting in 1991, legal proceedings by the U.S. Environmental Protection Agency (EPA) established the General Electric/Housatonic River Site.
-Initial cleanup work began in 1996 when EPA issued a unilateral order to GE that required the removal of highly contaminated sediments and bank soils.
-EPA added the site to the Superfund list in September 1997.
+Initial cleanup work began in 1996 when EPA issued a unilateral order requiring GE to remove highly contaminated sediments and bank soils.
+EPA added the site to its Superfund list in September 1997.

-The year 1999 was a milestone for Pittsfield, when negotiations between EPA, the state, General Electric and the City resulted in a settlement agreement, valued at over $250 million, to clean up Pittsfield and the Housatonic River.
+The year 1999 was a milestone for Pittsfield, when negotiations between EPA, the state, General Electric, and the city resulted in a settlement agreement, valued at over $250 million, to clean up Pittsfield and the Housatonic River.
 The settlement was memorialized in a consent decree entered in federal court the following year, making it a binding legal agreement.
+Between 2005 and 2018 GE completed remediation and restoration of the 10 manufacturing plant areas within the city, and continues to conduct inspection, monitoring and maintenance activities.

-Cleanup of the polluted downstream river areas has not been completed as of 2020.
-In February 2020 EPA announced a settlement agreement involving GE, EPA and most of the concerned parties, to remove contaminated sediment from the areas south of Pittsfield.
-Highly contaminated soil would be removed and shipped to federally-approved facilities outside the state, while less-contaminated soil would be placed in a new specially-designed landfill in Berkshire County.
-EPA's plan is subject to public comment and is expected to be finalized later in 2020.
+Cleanup of the polluted downstream river areas is not complete as of 2025.
+Following a public comment period, EPA issued a permit in December 2020 for the final cleanup phase.
+In 2021, two citizen groups which were parties to the settlement filed an appeal of the permit, criticizing the design of a landfill planned for Berkshire County.
+In February 2022 the US Environmental Appeals Board (EAB) denied the appeal.
+Following the EAB ruling, EPA continued to design the new PCB disposal facility and conducted public meetings in 2022.
+Two citizen groups appealed the EAB decision to the First Circuit Court of Appeals, and in July 2023 the court rejected the plaintiffs' challenge.
+EPA issued a conditional approval in March 2025 for GE's proposed disposal facility in Lee.
+Site preparation activities are expected to start in late 2025.